stoeps13/connections-doc/source/user/files/t_transfer_file_to_new_owner.md

 -   On the **Sharing** tab in the side panel, the new owner is listed as both Owner and Editor/Reader if the file was previously shared with them.
 The new owner still sees the file in their **Shared With Me** view.
 -   A transferred file might remain in a folder created by the original owner.

+!!! note
-**Note:** If you prefer not to transfer the files yourself, you can ask your administrator to reassign ownership in bulk.
+    If you prefer not to transfer the files yourself, you can ask your administrator to reassign ownership in bulk.
 For more information, see [Transferring ownership of user files](https://help.hcltechsw.com/connections/v7/admin/admin/t_transfer_ownership_of_user_files.html) in the Administering Connections Help.

 **Parent topic:**[Managing files and folders](../files/managing_files_folders.md)